Sakurajima Volcano in Japan: History, Eruptions & Visiting Guide

 The island children wear helmets (and sometimes face masks) to protect themselves from debris – e.g. when they go to school in the morning and return in the afternoon.
 The locals regularly clean and sweep their properties and roads and find ways to live as normally as possible.
 They have adapted their way of life to the temperament of the volcano!

 The people prepare themselves as well as they can for the next large eruption.
-It will likely happen within too long since the magma beneath the caldera has now reached the same level as before the Taisho eruption in 1914.
+A future large eruption is considered likely at some point in the future since the magma beneath the caldera has now reached the same level as before the Taisho eruption in 1914.

 They are digging canals for likely mudslides down the slopes to try to control how the lava will flow when the anticipated eruption occurs.